AnesMaria/Project3/README.md

 Testing: The method can be evaluated offline using a train-test data split.
 Note that due to the 'Cold Start Problem', this method is applicable only for users available in both train and test datasets.

 # Conclusion
-Crafting an efficient recommendation system is pivotal in the age of information.
 Through this project, we explored multiple methodologies, each with its unique strengths, to provide relevant and personalized article recommendations to users.

+# Future work
+Explore the other recommondation system.